 With so many restaurants, museums, sights and sounds it can be overwhelming to try and see everything.
 Follow this guide and you’ll get the best of Toronto in one day!

 Pearson airport express train will take you straight to Toronto’s busiest subway station – Union Station.
 This place has around 300,000 people passing on a standard business day, which makes it the busiest station in Canada, and it’s the perfect start to experience the vibrant lifestyle of the city.
-Just a few minutes’ walk from here is the Novotel Toronto Center, a great place to stay if you want to start exploring the city first thing in the morning.
+The station’s history goes back all the way to 1858, but it was recently renovated, with parts of it being opened as recently as January 2019.
+Certainly worth exploring a little.

 A short 10 min walk on Front Street will take you to the St. Lawrence Market, named World’s Best Food Market by National Geographic in 2012.

 With over 100 vendors, you can find anything from traditional Jewish “bagels” to Ukrainian perogies, local cheeses, or the Canadian peameal bacon sandwich.
 After you have breakfast have a coffee or a drink in the Great Hall and complete your visit with a walking tour to hear about the Markets 200-year-old history.

 Continue walking on Front Street for 15 minutes and reach the historical Distillery District.
 The area is the best-preserved collection of Victorian Architecture in North America.
 It is the home to over 40 heritage buildings and courtyards, boutiques and artisan shops and a popular walking destination.
 You can shop, eat, explore or wake up your inner photographer here and meet people from all over the world.

 Take the bus on Front Street or walk up to King Street and take the 504 streetcar that will get you near the CN (Canadian National) tower, before the night crowds.
 Built in 1976 as a satellite tower, it held the record for the World’s Tallest Building and Freestanding Structure until 2007.